Most ads are a waste of money.

 Questions are a powerful instrument to stop the user and make them think.

-Similarly appealing to your customers’ emotions will help them like you.
-Put yourself in their shoes and think of their fears, objections and motivations.
+Appealing to your customers’ emotions will help them like you.
+Put yourself in their shoes and think of their fears, objections, and motivations.
 You can also present your product as a solution to their problems.

-Besides the above 3 strategies, I also want to share the official cheat sheet by Facebook for crafting effective ad copy.
+Besides the above three strategies, I also want to share the official cheat sheet by Facebook for crafting effective ad copy.

-Adrian reported a 23,810% increase in his tweet’s reach by adding only one hashtag in his marketing campaign.
+Adrian reported a 23,810 percent increase in his tweet’s reach by adding only one hashtag in his marketing campaign.

 His hypothesis for such a tremendous rise in impressions is that he’s helping Twitter’s search algorithm to understand the nature of the tweet with the ‘#’.

 That might motivate you to multiply your hashtag usage.
-But, the engagement actually falls by 17% beyond two hashtags.
+But, the engagement actually falls by 17 percent beyond two hashtags.

-In Twitter’s analysis, promoted tweets with hashtags saw a 24% higher CPA (cost-per-acquisition) and a 3% lower LCR (link click rate).
+In Twitter’s analysis, promoted tweets with hashtags saw a 24 percent higher CPA (cost-per-acquisition) and a three percent lower LCR (link click rate).